-The ACAT or ACAS will give you an Aged Care Client Record (ACCR) that outlines your care requirements and confirms your eligibility for aged care services.
+The ACAT or ACAS will give you a National Screening Assessment Form (or NSAF).
+The NSAF, previously known as an Aged Care Client Record (ACCR), outlines your care requirements and confirms your eligibility for aged care services.

 Once you have a sense of your payment options, which Mercy Place home appeals to you and the specific room you’d like, you’ll have a better idea of the costs you may pay.

 The Department of Human Services uses an income and assets assessment to determine:

 Once you understand how much and what costs you may pay, it’s best to talk to an independent financial adviser specialising in aged care, to help you complete the income and assets assessment.

 It can take between four and six weeks to get the results of an income and assets assessment, so we recommend you start the process as soon you have your documents assembled.

 If you do not complete the income and assets assessment form, you will not receive any government subsidy towards the cost of your aged care and you will be asked to pay the full costs yourself.